Licensed under a 3-clause BSD style license - see LICENSE.rst

 self.mask = (self.weights <= 0.0)

-# mask out invalid image data
+# Mask out invalid image data and provide informative warning

-invalid_data = np.logical_not(np.isfinite(self._data))
+invalid_data = ~np.isfinite(self._data)

 if np.any(invalid_data):